gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 functionality for complex arithmetic (i.e. basic, arithmetic, trigonometric and hyperbolic operations, but only for floating-point data types: `float`, `double` and `long double`.
-This means that complex operations are not defined for integer data types, and for instance the instantiation of an object of type `std::complex<int8_t>` has undefined behavior.
+This means that complex operations are not defined for integer data types, and, for instance, the instantiation of an object of type `std::complex<int8_t>` has undefined behavior.
 The VOLK library provides definitions for those data types that are missing in C++ in a portable manner.